FoI

 Pickerel Weed

-Pickerel weed is a very common aquatic plant, with a cluster of erect arrowhead-shaped leaves arising from a single basal clump.
-It is a prolific grower and can cover large areas.
-The leaves are 4-8 in across, shiny green and thick-spongy, standing up to 3 ft tall on fleshy petioles (leaf stems) Throughout late spring and summer, pickerelweed produces showy 6-8 in spires of violet-blue flowers standing on stalks 2-3 ft high.
-The individual flowers are about 1 in across and elaborately-beautiful, reminiscent of an orchid.
-Pickerelweed spreads by creeping rhizomes (underground stems) just beneath the surface.
-Pickerelweed often forms dense stands that paint a summertime marsh purplish-blue.
+Pickerel weed is a very common aquatic plant, often planted in ponds.
+It is characterized by a cluster of erect arrowhead-shaped leaves arising from a single basal clump.
+The leaves are 4-8 in across, shiny green and thick-spongy, standing up to 3 ft tall on fleshy stalks.
+Pickerelweed produces showy 15-20 cm long spikes of violet-blue flowers standing on stalks 2-3 ft tall.
+The individual flowers are about 2.5 cm across and quite showy, resembling an orchid.
+Pickerelweed spreads by creeping underground stems just beneath the surface.
+Pickerelweed is native to American continent, and is cultivated as an ornamental garden plant in India.